microsoft/X-Mem/src/README.md

 GNU/LINUX:

 - GNU utilities with support for C++11.
 Tested with gcc 4.8.2 on Ubuntu 14.04 LTS.
-- If the binary is built with the option USE_LARGE_PAGES, you will need libhugetlbfs.
+- (SUPPORT IS CURRENTLY SUSPENDED) If the binary is built with the option USE_LARGE_PAGES, you will need libhugetlbfs.
 You can obtain it at <http://libhugetlbfs.sourceforge.net>.
 On Ubuntu systems, you can install using "sudo apt-get install libhugetlbfs0".
 Note that you may need to manually ensure that large pages are available from the OS.
 This can be done by running "hugeadm --pool-list".
 It is recommended to set minimum pool to 1GB (in order to measure DRAM effectively).
 If needed, this can be done by running "hugeadm --pool-pages-min 2MB:512".

 ------------------------------------------------------------------------------------------------------------
 INSTALLATION
 ------------------------------------------------------------------------------------------------------------

-The only file that is needed to run is xmem.exe.
+The only file that is needed to run on Windows is xmem-win.exe, and xmem-linux on GNU/Linux.
 It has no other dependencies aside from the system prerequisites listed above.

 ------------------------------------------------------------------------------------------------------------
 USAGE
 ------------------------------------------------------------------------------------------------------------

 NOTE: On Windows, make sure you run X-Mem with Administrator privileges.
 This is needed in order to:
-	- Allocate "large pages" for improved performance as well as query
+	- Allocate "large pages" for improved performance as well as query if USE_LARGE_PAGES compile-time option is set
 	- Read performance counter data from the OS for reporting power (when applicable)
 	- Elevate thread priority and pin threads to CPUs for improved performance and benchmarking consistency